 |Wins by KO||14||13|

-Statistically there’s not much in it between both Joshua and Whyte so it should be a pretty fair fight.
+Statistically there’s not much in it between both fighters so this should be a pretty fair fight and difficult to call.
 Both fighters also have a decent TKO record with Joshua picking up 10/14 TKO’s and Whyte on 9/16, so there’s definitely a good chance of this fight ending early before round 5.

 If you looking for great odds on the fight then look no further than William Hill if you fancy Joshua who the bookies have as the clear favourite.
 Or if you fancy going against the market you can get cracking odds for Whyte to win the fight.